gemseo/gemseo/doc_src/doe.rst

    graphical indicators (e.g. :class:`.ScatterMatrix`) could be considered.

 Lastly,
-a :class:`.DOELibrary` has a :attr:`~.DOELibrary.seed` initialized at 0
+a :class:`.BaseDOELibrary` has a :attr:`~.BaseDOELibrary.seed` initialized at 0
-and each call to :meth:`~.DOELibrary.execute` increments it before using it.
+and each call to :meth:`~.BaseDOELibrary.execute` increments it before using it.
 Thus,
 two executions generate two distinct set of input-output samples.
-For the sake of reproducibility, you can pass your own seed to :meth:`~.DOELibrary.execute` as a DOE option.
+For the sake of reproducibility, you can pass your own seed to :meth:`~.BaseDOELibrary.execute` as a DOE option.